 as compared to women's.
 Especially in the age groups from 30 upwards

 women's earnings fell behind those of men.
 This is reflected in the

 fact that men aged 30 to 39 years earned €16.39, while men between

 50 and 59 years earned €18.66

 Earnings for both men and women rose consistently in relation to their length of service in the enterprise.
-Earnings of employees with a length of 10 to 14 years were about 42 percent higher as compared to employees with a length of service of less than one year.
-Employees reaching a length of 20 to 29 years of service earned 66 percent more than employees with less than one year.
+Earnings of employees with a length of 10 to 14 years were nearly 40% higher as compared to employees with a length of service of less than one year.
+Employees reaching a length of 30 and more years of service earned almost twice as much as employees with less than one year.
 The growth in women's earnings was stronger than that of men's.
 Consequently, the gender-related differences in earnings decreased with a long duration of service.

 The results also indicate a positive impact of education on

 gross hourly earnings.
 Employees with basic education only (ISCED 0